There are many poems and stories out there, especially now that the internet allows us to connect in ways we wouldn’t have before.

 Whether this transition is through grief or the need to retreat or avoid or both simultaneously, because we, as humans, are intricate creatures multifaceted with complex feelings and responses, her words instill the ache of loss in each line.

-I enjoyed Sandy’s poem, the words and arrangemnets echoed my own losses, for time has a way of wiping all marks of chalk from the board, whether we wish for them to remain or not.
+I enjoyed Sandy’s poem.
+The words and arrangements echoed my own losses, for time has a way of wiping chalk marks from the board, whether we wish for them to remain or not.

 Most definitely make time to check out The Pathos of an Attic, and let me know what you think in the comments.